AlexsLemonade/OpenPBTA-analysis/figures/README.md

 col_fun <- circlize::colorRamp2(gradient_col_val,
                                 gradient_col_palette)
 ```
-**Step 3)** Apply to numeric data, or supply to your plotting code
+**Step 3)** Apply to numeric data, or supply to your plotting code.

 This step depends on how your main plotting function would like the data supplied.
-For example, ComplexHeatmap wants a user to supply a `function`.
+For example, `ComplexHeatmap` wants a function to be supplied to their `col` argument.
 ```
 # Apply to variable directly and make a new column
 df <- df %>%